Not-Nexulien/nexassets/README.md

 # NOT Nexulien Assets

-Place for storing data and brand stuff about [Not-Nexulien](https://github.com/defautluser0/Not-Nexulien) :3
+Place for storing data and brand stuff about [Not-Nexulien](https://github.com/Not-Nexulien/Not-Nexulien) :3

-> [!IMPORTANT]
-> All rights to our mascot, Lyra, go to Kuro, the original artist.
-Do not use any assets of Lyra without Kuro's permission.

 ## Color Scheme